‘History is the Politics of the past and Politics is the History of the present’

 - Country C is an oil rich country in a very important region.
 It is not a fully democratic regime and has a controversial human rights record.
 It has aspirations to become a regional superpower and has gained greatly from regional instability in recent years.
 It has considerable influence across this important region and could be a key player on guaranteeing stability in several hotspots.
 The international community has accused it of developing an illegal nuclear weapons programme and breaking international law.
 It is also regarded as a major supporter of terrorism within the region.
 The country’s elected leader has been outspoken in his criticism of Country B and has threatened to destroy it.
 In recent years Country C has been the subject of a severe sanctions programme and been accused of being part of an axis of evil supporting terrorism.
 It has also been threatened with invasion.
 As the result of its status as a kind of rogue state its economy has suffered greatly in recent years.
 Despite its problems there are indications that it wants to have some dialogue with the international community.
 In recent months this country has undergone presidential elections.
 The results of these elections were contested as there were accusations of vote rigging.
 What is the best way to deal with country C?

 Politics graduates tend to find career options in a variety of different fields: government, business, journalism, politics, research and finance.
 They are increasingly to be found in NGOs such as Amnesty International or IGOs such as the EU and the UN.
 Here are some degrees you could consider: Politics, Philosophy and Economics (PPE), International Relations with French, History and Politics, Politics and French.

 The Politics Department believes that it is important for students to explore the subject outside the classroom.
-To this end we arrange annual visits to the House of Commons and the London Assembly building.
-We have also organised residential visits to New York and Russia.
+To this end we arrange annual visits to the House of Commons, go for a walk in the footsteps of Karl Marx and attend talks and conferences.
 Politics students will also be encouraged to get involved in debating competitions such as the Model United Nations and the European Youth Parliament.